oughtinc/primer/chapters/question-answering/q-and-a-without-context.md

 # Q\&A without context

-Let's make our first recipe that calls out to an agent:
+Let’s make our first recipe that calls out to an agent:

 {% code title="qa_simple.py" %}
 ```python